Thirty-fourth Amendment of the Constitution of Ireland: Presbyterian Church

+Islam in Ireland

-A petition initiated by a number of religious groups including the Islamic Cultural Centre of Ireland, the Irish Council of Imams, and the Galway branch of the Reformed Presbyterian Church on 15 April called for a "conscience clause", which would allow individuals and businesses to discriminate against same-sex couples in the provision of goods and services.
+On 15 April a petition was initiated by religious groups including the Islamic Cultural Centre of Ireland, the Irish Council of Imams, and the Galway branch of the Reformed Presbyterian Church on 15 April called for a "conscience clause", this which would allow individuals and businesses to discriminate against same-sex couples in the provision of goods and services.
 In response, Taoiseach Enda Kenny said: "The Government has made its decision very clear here in respect to the question that the people will be asked on the 22nd of May.
 That question of course is to give their approval, if they see fit and I hope they do, to allow for marriage in civil law irrespective of sexual orientation."
-Brendan Howlin said "The one issue at the core of this referendum is equality under the Constitution and anything else is extraneous."
+Labour TD Brendan Howlin said "The one issue at the core of this referendum is equality under the Constitution and anything else is extraneous."

-However, some religious-affiliated groups were in favour of the referendum.
-In January 2015, the Church of Ireland LGBT group Changing Attitude Ireland welcomed the publication of the wording of the Marriage Equality Referendum.
-Richard O’Leary, the organisation's chair, said that marriage should be "available to couples without distinction as to their sex", just as civil marriage "may be contracted by two persons without distinction as to their race or religion".
-On 7 May, at a Changing Attitude Ireland event, former Archdeacon of Dublin, Gordon Linney said "We are being given an opportunity on May 22 finally to show the gay community that we value them for who they are.
-We welcome them as they are fully into society and so give them the recognition they are entitled to and that those who are in stable relationships and wish to marry should be allowed to do so.
-Marriage is a civil contract.
-No church will be forced to solemnise any union it does not approve of."
+The Islamic Centre in Ireland issued a statement on the referendum 17 April stating that "As Muslims we must believe in equality and inclusiveness.
+People should not be discriminated for any reason.
+It is important to humanise people and not to de humanise.
+The Islamic tradition teaches to hate the sin but not the sinner.
+The attitude of some Muslims towards homosexuals is incompatible with the spirit of mercy and kindness in Islam.
+The Irish constitution guarantees all Irish citizens the freedom of conscience and Muslims must exercise this right when voting on 22nd May 2015."

+Methodist Church

+In February 2015, the Methodist Church in Ireland issued a statement supporting the traditional view of marriage as being between a man and woman.